Sarenard/ProofAssist/JOURNAL.md

 ## main new things

 - Archiving of the `intuitionist` branch, as i'm going for dependant type theory
+- Removed everything
+- Added back Lambdaterms : Var, Goal and Pi

 ## TODO

-- make it so apply and others commands can also take theorems
-- make it so i dont have to save theorems (?)
-- make it so that exact can be saved
-- make it so that exact can be used with an arbitrary lambda expression (+ lambda parser in .pest)
+- remake already existing commands